afry/energy-trading-simulator/README.md

    4. Go to the app URL, ensure that the proper version is running by checking the page footer, where the version number should be located (but it will take a little while to start up)

 #### Logs
-Logs are currently (as of May 2024) being saved to a storage account named "jonstakalogstorage".
+Logs are currently (after the move to Chalmers' Azure tenant) being saved to a storage account named "jonstakalogs".
 The setup for this is handled under "Diagnostic settings" in the App Service page in the Azure portal.
-Logs are retained for 7 days.
 "AppServiceConsoleLogs" is the output from the container, i.e. the logs that we most often are interested in.
 In "AppServiceHttpLogs" we can monitor traffic to the app.
 To examine the logs in the storage account, either use the Azure portal, or install "Microsoft Azure Storage Explorer", and connect to the storage account using an access key, which you can find by navigating to the storage account in the Azure portal.